dheerajydv19/Google-Dorks-Simplified/README.md

 A simple explanation of google dorks, its uses and collection of best google dorks to get the best and desired information.

-## SOme of our lovely products for OSINT loves -
+## Some of our useful products for OSINT loves -
-Free weekly OSINT Newsletter - osintupdates.com
+Free weekly OSINT Newsletter - [osintupdates.com](osintupdates.com)

-Learn OSINT from Experts - osintteam.com
+Learn OSINT from Experts - [osintteam.com](osintteam.com)

-Best OSINT Tools Directory - osinttools.io
+Best OSINT Tools Directory - [osinttools.io](osinttools.io)

-Free OSINT eBook's and Guides - osintambition.org
+Free OSINT eBook's and Guides - [osintambition.org](osinttools.io)